tensorflow/tensorflow/tensorflow/lite/g3doc/performance/post_training_quantization.md

 The representation has two main parts:

-*   Per-axis (aka per-channel) or per-layer weights represented by int8 two’s complement values in the range [-127, 127] with zero-point equal to 0.
+*   Per-axis (aka per-channel) or per-tensor weights represented by int8 two’s complement values in the range [-127, 127] with zero-point equal to 0.

-*   Per-layer activations/inputs represented by int8 two’s complement values in the range [-128, 127], with a zero-point in range [-128, 127].
+*   Per-tensor activations/inputs represented by int8 two’s complement values in the range [-128, 127], with a zero-point in range [-128, 127].

 For a detailed view of our quantization scheme, please see our